Naxeer-QA/Qrious---SkillTest/README.md

 Below is an automation scenario just to review, you may run it using an IDE.
 It will be through successfully:

 **Scenario: User updates profile**
-	1. Given the user is logged in with valid <useRname> and <pasSword> successfully.
+	1. Given the user is logged in with valid '<useRname>' and '<pasSword>' successfully.

 	2. When the user clicks on edit profile button.

 	3. Then the edit profile page is shown.

 	4. When the user edits '<emailAddress>', '<DateOfBirth>', '<newPassword>' and '<confirmPassword>.

 	5. And clicks on submit button.

 	6. Then the updated details are shown along with the '<successmessage>.

 	Examples: